patrinapun1-bit/dreu/logs/week-02.md

 - Draft Research poster

 ## Approach and Implementation
 I continued reading various chapters of my textbook on basic quantum computing concepts.
-I read through the two papers that Jaclyn provided and typed in keywords such as "LSTM" or "Encoding" into the papers to narrow my reading down.
-I then answered the questions she provided us and critically analyzed what they meant in quantum context.
+I read through the two papers that Jaclyn provided and typed keywords such as "LSTM" and "Encoding" into the papers to narrow my reading.
+I then answered the questions she provided us and critically analyzed what they meant in a quantum context.

-I worked on assignment 7, which was build upon the concept on assignment 6.
-I utilized Qiskit and created diagrams
+I worked on Assignment 7, which built upon the concepts from Assignment 6.
+I created diagrams on Google Slides about quantum encoding.
+I then used Qiskit to implement qubit rotations on the Bloch sphere based on two different TNBC features.
+I assembled a short slideshow to present during our Thursday meeting.
+I then referenced my Week 6 slideshow about A-QLSTM-A and a previous paper provided by Jaclyn and discussed how encoding relates to A-QLSTM.

+I then began thinking about my research poster and drafting a few ideas.

 ## Results

+- I answered the literature questions on a seperate google doc.

+- I created a google slideshow to present.

 ## Notes

+-N/A